Igor’s posts about putting together a guitar pedal kit inspired me to buy myself one for my birthday.

 I’m pretty good at putting together kits.
 I remember putting together an FM radio—with my dad’s help, I’m sure—at a fairly young age.
 A GCSE in electronics helped cement the skills.

-So, the electronics part of the build build went pretty much perfectly and the guts of the pedal worked first time.
+So, the electronics part of the build went pretty much perfectly and the guts of the pedal worked first time.

 The work looked reasonably neat, too, and another birthday treat was a couple of second-hand Canon extension tubes so I could get some closer focusing from my lenses to take a good snap:

 The real problem I had was the case.
 I’ve never really “finished” a project like this, which came with a plain aluminium box.
 Either my kits came with nice looking pre-labelled boxes, or they ended up as plain as they started, with naff-looking labels from my Brother label printer or—quite often—just scrawled on with a Sharpie.

 Hey, it’s either test gear or it’ll be hidden away under a desk…

 But Igor inspired me to do better this time.
 And this is where I really started learning.
 I’ve never spray-painted anything before, or at least not that I can recall (I might have covered some rust on my Talbot Samba when I was a boy.)
 And I’ve not tried to put really nice-looking custom labels on anything, either.